Rugvedhvaidya/Movie_Plots_Retrieval/README.md

 - Run all the cells in the file.
 - Head to the query cell and enter the query in the input box.
 - The top 10 documents will be retrieved and shown.
-- You can give feedback for each document listed above this cell
+- You can give feedback for each document listed above this cell.
 - Using the above entered feedback the next cell will show a p-r graph.
+- Enter filters in the query string using /.
+Example:- classical singer /year 1950 /genre mystery

 ## Components in Movie Plot Retrieval System